1997 Thredbo landslide: Friday, 1 August

 On 1 August, one more body was discovered in the early morning, and two more later during the day.
 However these bodies could not be retrieved at the time due to the instability of the rocks.
 A large slab of concrete which had been part of the Bimbadeen carpark made rescue efforts difficult.
 At 3:00 pm, doctors met the relatives of the missing.

 During the day, several environmental issues were identified such as water and sewerage being cut off to the site, and some diesel fuel seeping into Thredbo Creek.

 Rescue workers announced on Friday that there was little hope in finding any survivors.
 They had not completely given up hope, but Assistant Police Commissioner Ken Moroney told reporters; "I think at this stage the chances are quite remote."

-At this time there were no signs of life from fiber optic cameras or thermal imaging.
+At this time there were no signs of life from fibre optic cameras or thermal imaging.